naimhiq/hicollage-git/readme.txt

-Welcome to HICollage with GIT !
+Welcome to HICollege with GIT !

 GIT commands guideline :